 This type of latch requires further discussion

 The left latch is compromised.
 The deadlatch trigger has fallen into the strike hole.
 Allowing the latch to be shimmed back with a butter knife or credit card shim.
-It also speeds up malfunctioning of the deadlatch to failure.
+It also speeds up malfunctioning of the deadlatch to failure and the need for lock repair or a home lockout.